 We're Not Just Another Barong Maker

 More than passion, we’re driven by something better – Our Purpose.
 We exist because we want to make a positive difference in the lives of our customers and in our society at large.
-By delivering superior quality barongs and a down-to-earth means of acquiring them, we’re able to provide a sustainable livelihood to a dying breed of genuine Filipino artisans.
+By delivering high-quality Barong Tagalog pieces and a down-to-earth means of acquiring them, we’re able to provide a sustainable livelihood to a dying breed of genuine Filipino artisans.
 We work hard to give them everything we can to make sure that our heritage, which is essential to our community’s well-being and cultural vitality, is transmitted from one generation to another.

 In the early 1950s, Lumban was already producing hand-embroidered products such as table runners and doilies.
 Brigida Yasoña-Macalos was one of the pioneers in the production of the said products that she sold in Escolta and Divisoria in Manila.
 The incumbent president during that time was Ramon Magsaysay.
 Wearing barong became his choice making it popular during his term from 1953-1957.
 The growing popularity of barong led to the expansion of Brigida's business to barong making.
 This became a booming industry in the rural town of Lumban when former President Ferdinand Marcos designated Barong Tagalog as the "National Attire" in 1975.
 Since then, it has become an industry in Lumban.

 Teodorico, the son of Brigida's neighbors, Pio Bautista and Arceli Alunan, is a godchild of Gloria, one of Brigida's only two daughters.
 Teodorico grew up under the care of Brigida and rendered as the youngest son in the family.
 He married Lolita, the daughter of Brigida's nephew, Fructoso Yasoña whose wife, Aurora de Luna, was a veteran embroiderer.